-Required courses 26
+Required courses25

 ACCTG 001 Introductory Accounting I 5

 ACCTG 002 Introductory Accounting II 5

-BUS 001 Introduction to Business 3
+BUS 001 Introduction to Business

 BUS 005 Business Law I 3

-CO SCI 901 Introduction to Computers and Their
+CIS 101 Introduction to Computers

-Use 3
+(formerly Co Sci 901) and Their Uses3

-ECON 001 Principles of Economics I 3
+ECON 001 ECON 002 Principles of Economics I

-ECON 002 Principles of Economics II 3

-Elective units (chos sen from the following) 9
+Elective units (chosen from the following)9

+ACCTG 015 Tax Accounting I

-ACCTG 015 Tax Accounting I 3
+ACCTG 015 ACCTG 025 BUS 032 Tax Accounting I

-ACCTG 020 Managerial Accounting 3

-ACCTG 025 Automated Accounting 3
+ACCTG 025 Automated Accounting3

-BUS 032 Business Communications 3

-MGMT 001 Principles of Management 3

-^{} Recommended for students also pursuing the Business Administration Degree for Transfer AS-T. It is recommended that students meet with a counselor to develop a Student Educational Plan to align with the Accounting degree and certificate of achievement.
+Recommended for students also pursuing the Business Administration Degree for Transfer AS-T. It is recommended that students meet with a counselor to develop a Student Educational Plan to align with the Accounting degree and certificate of achievement.